openxc/openxc-vehicle-simulator/OpenXCVehicleSimulatorDesign.md

 ### Purpose

-The OpenXC Vehicle Simulator will emulate the data stream from an OpenXC Vehicle Interface.
-It will run on a computer, and will emulate all of the signals listed on the OpenXCPlatform.com Output Format page, at the listed frequencies.
+The OpenXC Vehicle Simulator simulators the data stream from an OpenXC Vehicle Interface.
+It will run on a computer, and will simulate all of the signals listed on the OpenXCPlatform.com Output Format page, at the listed frequencies.
 The simulator will also take user input for the vehicle controls.
 (Pedals, steering wheel, etc.)  The generated JSON data will be displayed for the user